These pages do not apply outside Great Britain.

 The claimant was employed by the Ministry Defence in a school abroad.
 She was held to meet the basic test, and so could claim for 'unfair dismissal'.
 However, the Sex Discrimination Act 1975 contained express wording on territorial scope, which did not allow her to claim for sex discrimination.
 The Court of Appeal held that nevertheless she could claim under the Sex Discrimination Act, to comply with the European Union principle of 'effective judicial protection'.

 Both those cases involved countries within the European Union.
-Cases.
-There is authority that the Bleuse principle does not apply where the work is outside the European Union (Hasan v Shell below).
+There is authority that the Bleuse principle does not apply where the work is outside the European Union (Hasan v Shell below), and there may be some circumstances where it does not apply even though a large part of the work is done in the UK (Fuller case below).
 However, to resolve the position, the territorial scope of the EU directive itself may well need to be decided, ultimately by the EU court.

 Hasan v Shell 2013, EAT